craftymousegifts/craftymouse-gifts/_packages/candle-lovers-collection.md

 description: For the candle enthusiast in your life.
 Three of our most popular handmade soy candles, each with its own character and charm.
 Beautifully presented and ready to gift.
 price: 36.99
 badge: Popular
-image: ""
+image:
-products: []
+products:
+  - lavender-candle
-recipients: ["Friend","Mum","Partner"]
+recipients:
+  - Friend
+  - Mum
+  - Partner
-occasions: ["Birthday","Christmas","Anniversary"]
+occasions:
+  - Birthday
+  - Christmas
+  - Anniversary
-types: ["Candles","Gift Set"]
+types:
+  - Candles
+  - Gift Set
 ---